Richard Cassilly: The Metropolitan Opera years: 1978–1990

-During his years as a mainstay at the Met, Cassilly continued to appear in operas and concerts throughout the world.
+During his years as a regular performer at the Met, Cassilly continued to appear in operas and concerts throughout the world.
 In 1978 he sang Siegmund at the Palais Garnier and he returned to the Houston Grand Opera in November of that year to sing Laca Klemeň.
 In 1979 he returned to the Grand Théâtre de Genève to sing Tannhäuser to Éva Marton's Elisabeth.
 In 1980 he sang Otello with the Frankfurt Opera, the Nationaltheater Mannheim, the Edmonton Opera Association, and the Canadian Opera Company.
 He also sang Tannhäuser in Genoa and Geneva.
 In 1981 he sang Otello in Toronto again and repeated the role with Pittsburgh Opera in 1982.
 He returned to the Palais Garnier in July 1982 to sing Cannio followed by a portrayal of the mystical shepherd in Karol Szymanowski's King Roger with Wolf Trap Opera in August.
 In October 1982 he portrayed Samson opposite Fiorenza Cossotto's Dalila for the 40th Anniversary of New Orleans Opera.

 In March 1983 Cassilly sang the role of Luka Kuzmič for the American premiere of Leoš Janáček's From the House of the Dead in a concert with the New York Philharmonic.
 The following June he sang Tannhäuser for his first appearance at the Liceu and in July repeated that role for his South American debut at the Teatro Municipal in Santiago, Chile.
 In September 1983 he returned to San Diego Opera to sing Peter Grimes with Patricia Craig and in October returned to the San Francisco Opera to sing Otello.
 In March 1986 he sang Jimmy Mahoney for his only appearance with Scottish Opera and in 1988 he returned to the Lyric Opera of Chicago to sing Tannhäuser.

-Cassilly lived in the Boston suburb of Brookline and was a professor of voice at Boston University, where he had taught from 1986 until his death.
+Cassilly lived in Brookline, a suburb of Boston suburb of Brookline and was a professor of voice at Boston University, where he had taught from 1986 until his death.